 I was trying so hard to learn and do things right but much of the advice I received from books, trainings, blogs and people around me was either insufficient, irrelevant to me/my circumstances/my unique child and at times it was simply paralyzing.
 The work seemed monumental and complicated. ( A decade later, I can confidently assure you that this is far from the truth. )

 I did find some benefit in learning about Educational philosophies, pedagogies and learning theories.
 Also the works of thinkers and educators like Maria Montessori, John Holt, Charlotte Mason, and many others left an impression but there was always something lacking in what was available.
 Especially in its relevance to me as a home educator and nothing I came across addressed a deeper conflict I faced between fulfilling the role of a mother and that of a teacher.
-This seemed to be the root cause of a lot of problems I faced but nothing I came across actually helped me with this.

 There was something that did help....